-Hydrological cycle.
+Hydrological cycle

 Vegetation reconstructions for the late Pliocene indicate regionally wetter conditions resulting in an expansion of tropical savannas and woodlands in Africa and Australia at the expense of deserts (Cross-Chapter Box 2.4, Figure 1b).
-PlioMIP2 climate models generally simulate higher rates of mean annual precipitation in the tropics and high latitudes, and a decrease in the subtropics, with a multi-model mean global increase of 0.19 mm day-1 [0.13–0.32 mm day-1] relative to control simulations (Haywood et al., 2020) (Cross-Chapter Box 2.4, Figure 1a).
-Both simulations and limited proxy evidence indicate stronger monsoons in northern Africa, Asia, and northern Australia relative to present, but trends are uncertain in other monsoon regions (Huang X. et al., 2019; Li X. et al., 2018; Yang et al., 2018; Zhang et al., 2019).
+PlioMIP2 climate models generally simulate higher rates of mean annual precipitation in the tropics and high latitudes, and a decrease in the subtropics, with a multi-model mean global increase of 0.19 [0.13–0.32] mm day–1 relative to control simulations (Cross-Chapter Box 2.4, Figure 1a; Haywood et al., 2020).
+Both simulations and limited proxy evidence indicate stronger monsoons in northern Africa, Asia, and northern Australia relative to present, but trends are uncertain in other monsoon regions (X. Li et al., 2018; Yang et al., 2018; X. Huang et al., 2019a; R. Zhang et al., 2019).
 There is thus medium confidence that monsoon systems were stronger during the Pliocene.
 Simulations of MPWP climate show that global tropical cyclone intensity and duration increased during the MPWP (Yan et al., 2016); however, there is low confidence in this result because inter-model variability is high.

-Summary.
+Summary

 During the MPWP (3.3–3.0 Ma) the atmospheric CO2 concentration was similar to present, and the slow-response, large-scale indicators reflect a world that was warmer than present.
 With very high confidence, relative to present, global surface temperature, sea level, and precipitation rate were higher, NH latitudinal temperature gradient was lower, and major terrestrial biomes expanded poleward.
 With medium confidence from proxy-based evidence alone (Section 2.3.2), combined with numerical modelling, analysis of the sea-level budget, and process understanding (Section 9.6.2), there is high confidence that cryospheric indicators were diminished.
 There is medium confidence that the Pacific longitudinal temperature gradient was weaker and monsoon systems were stronger.

 [START CROSS-CHAPTER BOX 2.4, FIGURE 1 HERE]